 My new attitude towards my blog is simply this – I want to story tell, not sell.
-I want to write about my experiences, open up about my struggles with mental health, share my opinions even if they are controversial to some, tackle topics that are taboo or close to my heart and just bloody write whatever the F I feel like.
+I want to write about my experiences, open up about my struggles with mental health, share my opinions even if they are controversial to some, tackle topics that are close to my heart and just bloody write whatever the F I feel like.
 I get nostalgic thinking about my early blogging days, where nobody was in it for anything other than the joy of writing online or sharing their style via photos taken on a tripod in their loft conversion.
 When I think of those days, it just reminds me why I started – to be part of a movement I found so appealing and have my own voice – even if I was just using it to tell everyone how great the new Soap and Glory Body Cream was.

 It’s easy to get swept up in this over orchestrated imagery, rose gold and pink everything, style over substance industry.
 But it’s important to stay true to yourself.
 To write about what you like.
 To not pigeonhole your content.
 To connect with like-minded people and most importantly; have fun along the way.
 It may be a big, money-making machine now but strip it back and we’re all just people, using our voices online to talk about what we enjoy/love/think.
 Just because some article or fellow blogger told you to reinvent your blog as a business doesn’t mean it’s going to work for everyone.
 Move at your own pace, do what you feel comfortable with.
 The beauty of blogging is that there are no rules – something we fail to remember when it feels like we aren’t keeping up.
 Just do you.

 Do you treat your blog as a business although it’s a hobby?
 I’m keen to hear what your thoughts are on taking this approach towards your blog or if you do this already if think you’ve benefited from it from changing your mindset.
 As always, you can comment below or you can tweet/IG me at @whatamydid.